avnee-gy/avnee-gy/README.md

 <br><br>

-🌱 I’m currently trying to learn Web Development<br> 🤝 I’m looking for help with Open Sourcing<br>👨‍💻 All of my projects are available at https://avnee-gy.github.io/Avnee.dev/<br>📫 Reach me avneegoyal410@gmail.com<br>
+🌱 I’m currently working as an Software Developer in Test Intern<br>🌱 I love developing visually attractive and functional frontend for Web and Mobile applications<br>  🤝 I’m looking for opportunities in Mobile Development using React Native<br>👨‍💻 All of my projects are available at https://avnee-gy.github.io/Avnee.dev/<br>📫 Reach me avneegoyal410@gmail.com<br>

 <br>
 <br>